parasuramivln/PDC-support-web/README.md

 ### Running mkdocs locally

-You can also just run and test the mkdocs documentation but using `make serve_mkdocs` and navigate to http://127.0.0.1:8000/
+You can also just run and test the mkdocs documentation but using `mkdocs build -f [support/software]-docs/mkdocs.yml ` and navigate to http://127.0.0.1:8000/

 ## publish site